The art of creative thinking.

 How many ideas have you discarded, for that reason?

-If you have an idea that seems too weird or unconventional, don’t be so quick to reject it.
+If you are confronted with an idea (whether it's your own or brought to you by someone else) that seems too weird or unconventional, don’t be so quick to reject it.
 It may turn out to be the best idea you ever had.